-of formants.
-Independently of the fundamental frequency desired, we wish the spectrum to have peaks with prescribed center frequencies, amplitudes, and bandwidths.
-Returning to the phase modulation spectra shown in Figure 5.16, we see that, at small indices of modulation at least, the result has a single, well-defined spectral peak.
-We can imagine adding several of these, all sharing a fundamental (modulating) frequency but with carriers tuned to different harmonics to select the various desired center frequencies, and with indices of modulation chosen to give the desired bandwidths.
-This was first explored by Chowning [Cho89] who arranged formants generated by phase modulation to synthesize singing voices.
-In this chapter we'll establish a general framework for building harmonic spectra with desired, possibly time-varying, formants.
-6.1 Carrier/modulator model In the previous chapter (see figure 5.4, page 119), we showed how to use ring modulation to modify the spectrum of a periodic signal, placing spectral peaks in specified locations.
+6.1 Carrier/modulator model

+In the previous chapter (see figure 5.4, page 125), we showed how to use ring modulation to modify the spectrum of a periodic signal, placing spectral peaks in specified locations.
 To do so we need to be able to generate periodic signals whose spectra have maxima at DC and fall off monotonically with increasing frequency.
 If we can make a signal with a formant at frequency zero-and no other formants besides that one-we can use ring modulation to displace the formant to any desired harmonic.
-The ring modulation product will be of the form $$x[n] = \cos(\omega_c n) f(a\cos(\omega_m n))$$

-Figure 6.2: Ring modulated waveshaping for formant generation where ω_c (the carrier frequency) is set to the formant center frequency and $f(acos(\omega_m n))$ is a signal with fundamental frequency ω_m , produced using a waveshaping function f and index a.
+The ring modulation product will be of the form where ω_c (the carrier frequency) is set to the formant center frequency and $f(a \cdot \cos(\omega_m n))$ is a signal with fundamental frequency ω_m , produced using a waveshaping function f and index a.
 This second term is the signal we wish to give a formant at DC with a controllable bandwidth.
 A block diagram for synthesizing this signal is shown in Figure 6.2.

+$$x[n] = \cos(\omega_c n) f(a\cos(\omega_m n))$$

-Much earlier in section 2.4 we introduced the technique of timbre stretching, as part of the discussion of wavetable synthesis.
-This technique, which is capable of generating complex, variable timbres, can be fit into the same framework.
-The enveloped wavetable output for one cycle is: $$x(\phi) = T(c\phi) W(a\phi),$$ where φ , the phase, satisfies $-\pi \leq \phi \leq \pi$.
+Figure 6.2: Ring modulated waveshaping for formant generation where φ , the phase, satisfies $-\pi \leq \phi \leq \pi$.
 Here T is a function stored in a wavetable, W is a windowing function, and c and a are the wavetable stretching and a modulation index for the enveloping wavetable.
 Figure 6.3 shows how to realize this in block diagram form.
 Comparing this to figure 2.7, we see that the only significant new feature is the addition of an index to the waveshaping function.
-In this setup, as in the previous one, the first term specifies the placement of energy in the spectrum-in this case, with the parameter c acting to stretch